Weight Gain During Menopause: Why It Happens And How To Reverse It With GLP-1 And HRT

 Reversing menopausal weight gain can be difficultThe most effective strategies combine medical and lifestyle interventions.

-Addressing the core hormonal deficiency with Bioidentical Hormone Replacement Therapy (BHRT) is a foundational step.
-By restoring levels of hormones like estradiol and progesterone and testosterone, BHRT can help improve metabolic function and shift fat distribution.
+Addressing the core hormonal deficiency with Bioidentical Hormone Replacement (BHT) is a foundational step.
+By restoring levels of hormones like estradiol and progesterone and testosterone, BHT can help improve metabolic function and shift fat distribution.

 Prioritize strength training over cardio.
-Building and maintaining lean muscle mass is the most effective way, in addition to BHRT, to boost a slowed metabolism and burn more calories throughout the day.
+Building and maintaining lean muscle mass is the most effective way, in addition to BHT, to boost a slowed metabolism and burn more calories throughout the day.

 A diet focused on lean proteins, healthy fats, and complex carbohydrates helps stabilize blood sugar and combat insulin resistance.
 Minimizing processed sugars and refined carbohydrates is crucial.